VNSAditya02/COP290/README.md

 # COP290
-Assignment 1 for the course COP290
+Assignment 1 for the course COP290.
+Details can be found [here](https://www.cse.iitd.ac.in/~rijurekha/cop290_2021.html).

 ## Additional Packages